COVID-19: Health tips to lower your risk (updated Sept 2020)

 Also published in The White Rock Sun, March 2020.

 As with any epidemic in the past, fear seems to guide us.
-Currently, the stock market is falling while toilet paper, face masks, rubber gloves, and antibacterial hand sanitizers are immediately sold out in stores, proof that many are indeed responding with panic and fear.
-But unfortunately, wearing a face mask or rubber gloves won’t fully protect you from the virus.
-Neither will antibacterial hand sanitizers, because antibacterial products kill bacteria, not viruses.
-And what's with the toilet paper shortage?16 Many stores will deliver – and so can your friends/relatives – if you are quarantined and
+Early in the pandemic, toilet paper, face masks, rubber gloves, and antibacterial hand sanitizers were immediately sold out in stores, proof that many were indeed responding with panic

 It's best to set our fears aside.
 To avoid panicking, take control by taking sensible preventive actions instead.
-All sources say frequent hand washing is the best action to take.
+All sources say the protective measures used separately will not offer as strong a defense as when they are used together: Wear a face mask. practise physical distancing, and frequently wash your hands.
 Health Canada advises to thoroughly rub all surfaces of your hands with soap for at least 20 seconds.
 Rinse well with warm water.
 Any soap is effective, but one with fewer “chemicals” won’t dry out your skin if you are frequently washing.
-Incidentally, a hand sanitizer is certainly useful when hand washing isn't possible, but it must have no less than 60% alcohol content to effectively kill a virus.
+Incidentally, a hand sanitizer is certainly useful when hand washing isn't possible, but it must have at least 60% alcohol content to effectively kill a virus.

-high-quality complex carbohydrates (not highly refined ones1, 2) like root vegetables, squash, and cooked whole grains.
+balance instead: include high-quality complex carbohydrates (not highly refined ones(1), (2) like root vegetables, squash, and cooked whole grains.
 Add some high-quality protein such as meats, seafood, or legumes, nuts/seeds – and, if you like them, have dairy foods like kefir and yogurt for their probiotic “good gut bacteria” boost.

 There can also be contraindications between herbs and medications you may be talking, so check with your pharmacist.

 8. Other important tips: Get sufficient sleep: seven hours minimum for adults.
 Also, learn to control your reaction to stressful situations.
 And that means not freaking out about COVID-19.
-Do your research if you read or hear something that is particularly disturbing to you (it’s usually not true anyway) and stay calm by taking action – like following the preventive tips in this article.
+Stay calm by taking action to give you a sense of control – like following the preventive tips in this article.